Skip to content

 The City of London Strategic Flood Risk Assessment (2017) provides the most up-to-date information on the risks of flooding in the Square Mile.
 This includes tidal, surface water, sewer and groundwater flooding.
 Maps showing the extent of each of these can be found in the appendices.

-Flood Guidelines
+Flood Guidance

 Floodline Warning Direct